How to Manage Cash Flow in Retail: Strategies to Keep Your Business Profitable

 4. Negotiate extended payment terms with key suppliers

 If you're paying suppliers in 30 days but could negotiate 60, you're giving up cash that could support operations during that gap.
-Here's how to approach these conversations:
+Here's how to approach these conversations systematically:

-- Calculate your current Days Payable Outstanding: Use the formula (Accounts Payable × 365) ÷ Cost of Goods Sold to establish your baseline.
+- Calculate your current Days Payable Outstanding using the formula (Accounts Payable × 365) ÷ Cost of Goods Sold to establish your baseline.

-- Document your payment history: Show consistent on-time payments over 18+ months, which becomes your negotiating power.
+- Document your payment history showing consistent on-time payments over 18 months or more, which becomes your negotiating power.

-- Approach your top 5-10 suppliers: Propose extending terms from Net 30 to Net 60, framing conversations around volume commitments and payment reliability.
+- Approach your top five to ten suppliers and propose extending terms from Net 30 to Net 60, framing conversations around volume commitments and payment reliability.

-- Propose seasonal payment schedules: Pay in 30 days during peak season but 90 days during slow periods.
+- Propose seasonal payment schedules where you pay in 30 days during peak season but 90 days during slow periods.

-- Consider offering early-payment discounts: When there's excess cash, strengthen relationships while maintaining flexibility to extend when cash is tight.
+- Consider offering early-payment discounts when there's excess cash to strengthen relationships while maintaining flexibility to extend when cash is tight.

 5. Implement 13-week rolling cash flow forecasts updated weekly